tensorpack/tensorpack/examples/keras/README.md

 + ResNet-50 model modified from [keras.applications](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/keras/_impl/keras/applications/resnet50.py).
 	(We put stride on 3x3 conv in each bottleneck, which is different from certain other implementations).
 + Multi-GPU data-parallel __training and validation__ which scales
-	+ Finished 100 epochs in 19.5 hours on 8 V100s, with >90% GPU utilization.
+	+ Finished 100 epochs in 19 hours on 8 V100s, with >90% GPU utilization.
 	+ Still slightly slower than native tensorpack examples.
 + Good accuracy (same as [tensorpack ResNet example](../ResNet))

 ### Note:

 Keras support is __not official__.
-Keras does not use variable scopes or variable collections, which contradicts with tensorpack trainers.
+Keras does not respect variable scopes or variable collections, which contradicts with TensorFlow conventions and tensorpack trainers.
-Therefore, not all Keras layers are supported in tensorpack.
+Therefore, the support in tensorpack is experimental.

-These simple examples can run within tensorpack smoothly, but note that a future version of Keras may still break them (unlikely, though).
+These simple examples can run within tensorpack smoothly, but note that a future version of Keras may break them (unlikely, though).